CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "looks_like": "rag",              // hint to tilesets if this item has no tile, use the looks_like tile "description" : "Socks.
-Put 'em on your feet.", // Description of the item "phase" : "solid",                // (Optional, default = "solid") What phase it is "weight" : 350,                   // Weight of the item in grams.
+Put 'em on your feet.", // Description of the item "phase" : "solid",                // (Optional, default = "solid") What phase it is "weight" : "350 g",               // Weight, weight in grams, mg and kg can be used - "50 mg", "5 g" or "5 kg".
 For stackable items (ammo, comestibles) this is the weight per charge.
 "volume" : "250 ml",              // Volume, volume in ml and L can be used - "50 ml" or "2 L".
 For stackable items (ammo, comestibles) this is the volume of stack_size charges.
 "integral_volume" : 0,            // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun).
 Volume in ml and L can be used - "50 ml" or "2 L".
 "integral_weight" : 0,            // Weight added to base item when item is integrated into another (eg. a gunmod integrated to a gun)